 Dr. James Sulikowski is a marine biologist and professor at the University of New England.
 He has 25 years of experience working with cartilaginous and bony fish.
 He has more than 65 peer-reviewed publications and his research has garnered more than $9 million in external grant funding.
 James has appeared on numerous local and national television shows including NBC’s “Today Show,” “Ocean Mysteries with Jeff Corwin” and the BBC series “Rise of Animals.”
-His research was featured during Shark Week in the summer of 2016.
+His research was featured on the Discovery Channel's Shark Week in both 2016 and 2017.

 James has a bachelor’s degree in biology from Denison University, masters’ degrees in marine biology (Nova Southeastern University) and physiology (DePaul University), and a P.h.D in Zoology (University of New Hampshire).

 Nova Southeastern University

 Life history and population dynamics of sharks